xiongyu0523/azure-sphere-rtcore-da7212/README.md

 ﻿# Azure Sphere DA7212 I2S demo

 This sample demonstrates I2S audio capability on Azure Sphere rtcore.
-A DA7212 codec from Nordic is used with I2S driver from [Codethink MT3260 driver](https://github.com/CodethinkLabs/mt3620-m4-drivers) to demostrate a 16kHz voice recording and playback.
+A DA7212 codec from Nordic is used with I2S driver to demostrate a 16kHz voice recording and playback.

 ## To build and run the sample